Friday, December 15, 2023

 I think my head is in your lap.

-I took your placement from the table.
+I took your placemat from the table.

 I know you are not there.